 Lenders always assess risk when determining whether or not to loan money.
 It’s the reason why they assess all of the factors that they do — they want to ensure that they’ll be paid back.

-Of course, a general rule is that less debt is more, but most Americans carry a considerable amount of debt (According to Nerdwallet, it’s an average of about $134,000 including mortgages).
+Of course, a general rule is that less debt is more, but most Americans carry a considerable amount of household debt (it’s an average of about $134,000 including mortgages).
 Lenders understand this, which is why they typically accept a range of DTI risk.

 - Perfect credit isn’t necessary, and credit isn’t the only factor lenders consider.